whtevn/migrit/README.md

   - assume testing database instead of local on fixture import

 - optionally make fixture imports additive (currently all are additive)

-- migrate up and down by n migrations, rather than exclusively by tag
-  - discover the migration key in bin/migrit if --num is set, set min/max accordingly and call normally

 - migration scripts for data management
   - up and down scripts